Michael Brookes The Algebra of Justice

 It has been reported that after the abduction, the police investigated the church where Mr and Mrs McCann prayed for their daughter after the abduction.
 Then they turned their suspicions on to an ex-patriot Briton who lived in the village, Robert Murat, who was harassed with intensive questioning and house-searching, and who, despite there being no evidence to connect him with the incident, was subsequently declared an official suspect by the police.
 It is reported that Robert Murat had sat in on the police interviews with the friends who had dined with the McCanns when the abduction occurred.
 The police were using him as an interpreter in these interviews.
 This shows that he was also being used by the police for their own convenience when they named him as a suspect, and that they didn't have any other grounds to suspect him.

-The same applies to the McCanns They joined him on the list of suspects after they mounted a sustained media campaign to help get their daughter back and revitalize the investigation.
-The police theory to justify this was that the parents had murdered their daughter in the apartment and had faked the abduction to cover this up.
-This is clearly not consistent with the McCann's efforts to keep the case awake when the public and police wished to forget it, and it corresponds with the experience of the mother of Joana Cipriano in jail.
+The same applies to the McCanns.
+They joined him on the list of suspects after they mounted a sustained media campaign to help get their daughter back and revitalize the investigation.
+The police theory to justify their campaign was that the parents had murdered their daughter in the apartment and had faked the abduction to cover this up.
+This is clearly not consistent with the McCann's efforts to keep the case awake when the public and the police wished to forget it, and it corresponds with the experience of the mother of Joana Cipriano in jail.
 If the McCanns had murdered their daughter as proposed, why did they repeatedly return to Portugal to revive the investigation?
 The police case is illogical and groundless.

-In November the police were willing to absolve the McCanns of responsibility using another fantasy, and a very peculiar one it was, which was published in the Portuguese newspaper Publico.
+In November, the police were willing to absolve the McCanns of responsibility and of murder by using another fantasy, and a very peculiar one it was, which was published in the Portuguese newspaper Publico.
 This theory was that an intruder had broken into the apartment after all, "to look at her [Madeleine], touch her or smell the fragile little blonde girl with big eyes", that she had screamed, and in his panic, the intruder had suffocated her.
 Aside from the elaborate perversity of the story and its motive, there has been no attempt by the newspaper or the police to explain why the intruder had carried his accident away with him afterwards.

-From the beginning, the Portuguese police have acted as though the whole incident was British, and that the jurisdiction for it is properly covered by their own competence, but this was an international crime, and national police services appear to have difficulty in pursuing international cases like this.
+From the beginning, the Portuguese police have acted as though the whole incident was British, and that the jurisdiction for it is properly covered by their own competence, but this was an international incident, and national police services appear to have difficulty in pursuing international cases like this.
 The McCanns case shows that there is a need for an international police force in Europe, like the American FBI, which is able to investigate freely across national borders while being responsible to the respective national police forces.

-December 2007
+Christmas 2007

-A definite sighting revealed - top secret and ignored since June 2007
+August 2008: A definite sighting revealed - top secret and ignored since June 2007

 The child had entered the Ballonnerie de Ballondrukkerij party shop in Amsterdam accompanied by a couple with two other children, possibly not theirs.
 The little girl said to the witness, "Do you know where my mummy is?"
 When Stam told her that her mummy was elsewhere in the shop, the girl replied, "She is not my mummy.
 She took me from my mummy."
 When asked where she had last seen her mummy, the child replied, "They took me from my holiday."
 The child couldn't answer questions about what sort of holiday it was or where.
 When the girl told Ana Stam that her name was Maddy, Stam assumed she meant Maggie because the name Maddy was unfamiliar to her, and the child repeated that it was Maddy.
 The child spoke with a clean English accent, while the woman with her spoke English with a French accent and the man apparently Portuguese.
 The couple acted oddly when Stam asked if she could help.